AbdelhamidKHELLADI/AbdelhamidKHELLADI/README.md

 - 👋 Hi, I’m @AbdelhamidKHELLADI
 - 👀 I’m interested in AI and DATA World
-- 🌱 I’m currently learning Spark
+- 🌱 I’m currently NLP
 - 📫 How to reach me: - linkedin.com/in/khelladi-abdelhamid